Introduction to the Work of Stafford Beer

 “He saw in cybernetics a resolution of his spiritual and scientific personalities, a way of turning science towards the liberation of humanity”

-He was involved in science, art, and spirituality, wrote poetry, played strange musical instruments, played games with stones on the beach, loved fish and chips, and wrote extra-ordinary books.
-He was warm and welcoming and, along with everyone else that knew him, enriched the lives of his close friends and colleagues enormously.
+He was involved in both science and art, wrote poetry, played strange musical instruments, played games with stones on the beach with my kids, loved fish and chips, and wrote extra-ordinary books.
+He was warm and welcoming and, along with everyone else that knew him, enriched my life enormously.

 Beer was interested in many (if not all) areas.
 His output was enormous.
 As David Whittaker writes in Think before you Think: